thedoomed/EyeStep-CPP/README.md

 }
 ```

-Okay, now, we can go right ahead and read the values in src(first half), and dest(second half):
+Okay, now, we can go right ahead and read the values in the source and destination like so:
 ```
 if (inst.flags & OP_SRC_DEST)
 {